 Photo: Roelly Winklaar

 Triceps are both simple and complex.
 On the one hand, they have a basic job: to move your arms from contraction (bent) to extension (straight) via a hinge joint.
 On the other hand, their anatomy is deceptively intricate.
-They’re made up of three heads, two of which are similar and one of which goes its own way.
+They’re made up of three heads, two of which are similar and one of which goes its own way with a completely different attachment.
 So, no single exercise does a great job of working all three.
 But what does the best job of hitting each head?
 And what doesn’t do a particularly good job of hitting any of them?
+We’ve read the scientific studies.
 We have the answers.

 German researchers conducted a study with 10 resistance-trained young men, measuring, via electromyography (EMG) monitors, the activation of their triceps heads during 11 exercises.
 Most of the exercises were triceps isolation lifts (like pushdowns), but the study also included compound lifts, including wide-grip guillotine presses (bench presses to the neck), pushups, and behind-the-neck overhead presses.
 All triceps exercises work all three heads to some degree, but each exercise also works either the lateral and medial more or the long more.
 In the following chart, we’ve highlighted the top three activators, two for the lateral and medial heads and one for the long head: